dcrosta/keystone/docs/tutorial/installing-keystone.rst

 Keystone is a `Python <http://www.python.org/>`_ application, so you'll need to have Python installed on your computer.
 The exact steps to do so will depend on your operating system, and are documented on `the Python downloads page <http://www.python.org/download/>`_.
-Keystone requires any release of Python in the 2.x series (and suggests you use the latest 2.x release available).
+Keystone requires Python 2.5 or greater (and suggests you use the latest 2.x release available).
+Keystone does not yet support Python 3.

 Once you have Python installed, open the Terminal (Windows users: use "Command Prompt"), and install Keystone:

 .. code-block:: bash

-    $ easy_install Keystone
+    $ pip install Keystone

 If you get a permission error, you may need to re-run the install command using ``sudo``, which will prompt you for your password.